Software Quality Management and reducing Software TCO - SIG

 When looking at the TCO of software, you can view technical debt as the source of the surplus time and labor costs required to maintain poor code, as well as the source behind the financial and reputational risks of having to deal with potential vulnerabilities and security threats—all of which, can be avoided when prioritizing build quality from the outset; something which, you guessed it, Software Quality Management enables organizations to do.

-But there is another element in the TCO of software that we cannot overlook: Opportunity costs.
+However, there is another critical component of software TCO that we must not overlook: opportunity costs.

 Opportunity costs

-In some cases, this is relatively easy to calculate.
+In some cases, even for software development.
+This is relatively easy to calculate.

 An abstract digital illustration depicting a security breach.
 The central focus is a large padlock icon, cracked and highlighted in red, symbolizing the breach.
 Surrounding it are various digital elements, including lines of code, circuit patterns, and smaller padlock icons.
 The background features a complex network of interconnected nodes and circuits, some of which are highlighted in red to indicate vulnerability.
 In the foreground, warning symbols such as exclamation marks are flashing.
 The overall atmosphere is tense and chaotic, representing the urgency and danger of a cybersecurity breach.